Stu Grayson: Pro Wrestling Guerrilla (2011–2013, 2019)

-All Elite Wrestling (2019–2022, 2023–present)
+All Elite Wrestling (2019–2024)

 Stu Grayson and Evil Uno made their surprise debut as The Dark Order at AEW Double or Nothing on May 25, 2019, appearing at the conclusion of the match between Best Friends and Angélico and Jack Evans.
 After the match was over, the lights went out and when they came back on, Grayson and Uno were in the ring.
 The lights went out a second time and when they came back on, masked henchmen surrounded the ring.
 The Order then attacked all four men.
 After the attack, the lights went out again and they disappeared.
 On May 2, 2022, it was announced that Grayson's contract had expired, as both sides had failed to reach an agreement for a re-signing.
-On October 14th episode of Rampage Stu made a cameo in a backstage segment with the Dark Order stating that they couldn't come to his country (Canada) without him making an appearance.
-He was re-signed and returned on the March 15, 2023 episode of Dynamite.
+On October 14 episode of Rampage, Stu made a cameo in a backstage segment with the Dark Order stating that they couldn't come to his country (Canada) without him making an appearance.
+He was re-signed and returned on the March 15, 2023, episode of Dynamite.
+On April 1, 2024, it was reported that Grayson had been released from AEW, ending his second tenure with the company.

+Independent circuit (2025–present)

+Following his AEW departure, Grayson returned to the independent scene competing for promotions like North Shore Pro Wrestling, Victory Ring and Mystery Wrestling.
+On May 10, 2025, Grayson appeared at Maple Leaf Pro Wrestling's Northern Rising event, challenging Thom Latimer for the NWA World's Heavyweight Championship in a losing effort.